 Nearby Long Sands looks out over Whitsand Bay.

-A lovely spot for a drink or meal.
+A lovely spot for a picnic or drink

 The wood-burner is a cosy focal point in cooler months.